August 25, 2017

 At the end of each month, we organize an internal hackathon during which WATTx-ers dedicate two days to working on side projects outside their normal scope without the distraction of daily tasks.
 In August, we hacked on three key projects.
 Read up on each one and decide for yourself which one was the winner.

 The doors to our WATTx office are controlled by an automatic lock system called Kiwi, requiring all employees to use a mobile app to access the office.
 To open a door, the user selects the correct one within the app before clicking a button in a subsequent step.
-In an ideal scenario, the access is granted within a few seconds.
-In an ideal scenario, the access is granted within a few seconds.
-However, the Kiwi app can be a bit slow and sometimes you don’t have the free hands to use your phone, especially when you’re taking your bike into the office.
+Although the app works quite well for most people, sometimes you don’t have a free hand to use your phone, especially when you’re taking your bike into the office.

-Rafal, our Frontend Developer, took on the challenge of improving this process.
+Rafal, our Frontend Developer, took on the challenge of helping our WATTx bikers.
 His solution is comprised of face detection and recognition software and two pieces of hardware (a Raspberry Pi and a camera) that he attached to our glass entry door.

 Introducing, Kiwi Pi: